Helsinki-NLP/Tatoeba-Challenge/subsets/higher.md

-# Tatoeba Challenge Data - Zero-Shot Language Pairs
+# Tatoeba Challenge Data

-This is a "higher" sub-set of the Tatoeba data.
+This is the "higher" sub-set of the Tatoeba data.
 Download the data files from the link in the table below.
 There is a total of